thirdweb-dev/go-sdk/README.md

 - **NFT**: Mint and manage NFTs that you can list directly to a marketplace, or transfer out to a user/managing wallet
-- **Currency**: Create your own ERC20 coin that you can use throughout the NFTLabs protocols equip with all the standard methods (mint, transfer, burn, etc)
+- **Currency**: Create your own ERC20 coin that you can use throughout the protocols equip with all the standard methods (mint, transfer, burn, etc)
 - **Marketplace**: List NFTs, Collections, or even Packs of any set of digital assets for sale with automated royalty collection
 - **Collection**: A collection is a form of ERC1155 token that can contain a group